Last updated on August 6th, 2019 at 01:41 pm

 There are countless caves in Phong Nha, with the five most famous ones: Phong Nha Cave, Paradise Cave, Dark Cave, Swallow Cave and Son Doong Dave.
 They are talked about in details in my top 5 cave tours of Phong Nha-Ke Bang National Park article.
 The basic rundown:

-- Don’t book a tour outside of Phong Nha for Phong Nha Cave, Dark Cave, and Paradise Cave (unless it’s an adventure one for Paradise)
+- Don’t book a tour outside of Phong Nha for Phong Nha Cave, Dark Cave, and Paradise Cave

 - Bear in mind that cave tours are subject to changes weather condition